pywbem/pywbem/README.md

 Project Plans
 -------------

+**Version 0.9.0** - (UPDATE 2 Aug.
+2016) The PyWBEM team has concluded that
+we will delay the release of version 0.9.0 to 20 August 2016 because of a couple of open issues, in particular, the new listener.
+While the current listener in the development code works we feel we should restructure it to allow indication listeners to be independent of the functions of subscription management.
+Otherwise, anybody who uses the existing code could be subjected to a major rewrite in version 0.10.0.

-**Version 0.9.0** - Now scheduled for release July 2016 (orignally scheduled for early June 2016).
-See issue #163 for an overview of version 0.9.0 goalsand the github issues for milestone 0.9.0 for details on what changes are done and planned for PyWBEM version 0.9.0.
+This release was orignally scheduled for early June 2016.
+See issue #163 for an overview of version 0.9.0 goal sand the github issues for milestone 0.9.0 for details on what changes are done and planned for PyWBEM version 0.9.0.